Home Page of Carl E. Walsh

 email: walshc@ucsc.edu

 Research Interests: Monetary policy, central banking: My research deals primarily with central banking and issues associated with the theory of monetary policy.
-Recent work has focused on the role of transparency and monetary policy announcements, the role of the cost channel in the transmission of monetary policy, and the integration of modern theories of unemployment into frameworks for monetary policy analysis.
+Recent work has focused on the worker heterogeneity and the effects of monetary policy and instrument choice in new Keynesian models.

 My vita contains a complete list of my publications.